Zelenskyy thanks US for support, hopes for 'strong relations' after Oval Office blowout with Trump

 He said Ukraine is ready to sign the minerals agreement, and it would be the first step towards security guarantees.

 "But it’s not enough, and we need more than just that.
-A ceasefire without security guarantees is dangerous for Ukraine.
+A ceasefire without security guarantees is dangerous for Ukraine," he added.

 "We’ve been fighting for three years, and Ukrainian people need to know that America is on our side."